 Working capital pays for operational costs.
 Examples are such as rent, employee payroll, and short-term debt payments (such as day-to-day credit card expenditures).

 Working capital is a measure of both a company’s efficiency and its short-term financial health.
 Working capital is calculated as a company’s current assets minus its current liabilities.
 Put simply, you want to have more cash on hand than you do bills to pay.

 Every industry has unique seasonal dips in revenue, which affect the amount of working capital available for your business.
-If you find yourself in need of a loan to see you through one of these periods, we’ve developed this guide for the best working capital loans of 2019, and where to find them:
+If you find yourself in need of a loan to see you through one of these periods, we’ve developed this guide for the best working capital loans, and where to find them:

 What it does: OnDeck’s mission is to support and empower small businesses.
 It’s become known as one of the foremost secure financing services that business owners everywhere can rely on.